vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 In the second step, *e* = (1/3)/3 = 1/9 and *n* = 4x4x3 = 48, *d* = 3.871201011/ 2.197224577= 1.761859507.<br/>In general,
 <p><img src="lim.png" alt="" /></p>
 In this way, accurate value *d* is 1.262<br/>
-The result of measurement to simulation model is shown on Fig. 3, where Dt is accurate value Hausdorff dimension.
+The result of measurement to simulation model is shown on Fig. 3, where Dt is accurate value of Hausdorff dimension.
 <p><img src="Screenshot.png" alt="" /></p>
 Figure 2.
 Results of measurement to simulation model<br/>
 As we see, the measurement value of Hausdorff dimension converges to accurate value.